mariateresachaves/BigBlueButton/ESOF-DOCS/Initial-Report/Introduction.md

 It looks forward to help students and teachers to collaborate through a web platform.
 They may share audio, video, presentation (with whiteboard markup), chat and the presenter's desktop in real-time.
 The users can assume different roles according to their purpose: a **viewer** (student) can chat and send or receive audio and video; a **moderator** can mute or unmute other viewers, lock down viewers, or make anyone (including themselves) the **presenter** that can upload slides and annotate them for all to see.

 ## 1.2.
 Road Map
-BigBLueButton's **Road Map** is largely driven by it's target market: on-line learnig.
-The focus of BBB is to the deliver a world-class product and provid the students a remote high quality learning experience.
-To maximize this experience, the BigBlueButton development works on stability and usuability.
+BigBlueButton's **Road Map** is largely driven by its target market: on-line learning.
+The focus of BBB is to the deliver a world-class product and provide the remote students a high quality learning experience.
+In order to achieve the proposed goals, BBB works on:
+  * Stability - doing extensive testing for each release and providing a demo server for weeks without reboot
+  * Usability -
+  * Modularity -
+  * Code Quality -
+  * Scalability -
+  * API -

 ---Continuar----